xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ## Long-lived or short-lived flows ?

-Now that we understand the average packet size profiles for each type of interfaces, it could be also very interesting to study how long the flows last.
+Now that we understand the average packet size profiles for each type of services, it could be also very interesting to study how long the flows last.
 Or to put it differently, how many packets will represent a normal / average flows before it ends.
 Indeed, if we have very long streams, the cache entry will stay present for a long time and it will require the expiration of the active timer to generate a record and clear the entry.
+In the other hand, if we have just very short streams, very likely they will be represented by a single packet cache entry which will be flushed when we will reach the inactive timer limit.
+The stress on the LC CPU will be higher if we have a larger proportion of 1-packet flow because it will imply we have to create entry in the cache (with all the appropriate fields) instead of just updating an existing entry.

 We can try to answer this with a statistical approach on some real production routers, simply by checking the number of packets we have for each flow entry present in the cache.

 Quick example:

 <div class="highlighter-rouge">